 Dates to Remember:

-- From March 29 at 8:00 a.m. to July 28 at 5:00 p.m.
-(MDT), individuals and groups (including roommates) may register for campus housing by telephone, online, or in person on a space-available basis.
-Note that a family group must register by telephone.
+- From April 10 at 8:00 a.m. to July 31 at 5:00 p.m. mountain time, individuals and groups (including roommates) may register for campus housing by telephone, online, or in person on a space-available basis.
+Update: As of June 4, Family housing and Women's housing are full.

 To request a roommate or to be part of a group (up to six people per group), you must enter a ten-digit group link number during the housing registration process.
 This group link number should be a telephone number (including area code) of one of the group members, and each group member must provide the same link number during registration.